MeteorElf/FundusExpert/README.md

 Please refer to [InternVL Installation](https://internvl.readthedocs.io/en/latest/get_started/installation.html) or use the `src/internvl25_requirements.txt` to build the environment.

-## Data and Models
+## Model

-Our model weights and benchmarks are hosted on HuggingFace and require application to access.
-This model weights and benchmarks are for academic research only.
+Our model weights are hosted on HuggingFace and require application to access.
+This model weights are for academic research only.
 By applying for access, you agree to these terms.

 **Model**: [MeteorElf/FundusExpert](https://huggingface.co/MeteorElf/FundusExpert)

-**Please send an email to `liuxinyao@mail.ustc.edu.cn` and `songdiping@pjlab.org.cn`**.
-Please include your HuggingFace username and a brief self-introduction in the email.
-We will authorize you as soon as possible.

 ### Quick Start